 Galleries in Newcastle showcase a range of artwork, from traditional art from the eighteenth- and nineteenth-century, to modern art.

-The University has its own art gallery: the Hatton Gallery.
+The University has its own art gallery: the Hatton Gallery, which reopened in October 2017 after a £3.8million development.

 For modern art the converted grain warehouse Baltic on the Gateshead Quays offers one of the biggest spaces in Europe for its ever-changing calendar of exhibitions.